crtarsorg/istinomer-proveri-me/README.md

    5. Install the extension
    6. You can try and send requests from selecting text from sites mentioned in chrome-ext/sites.js

-   #for firefox
+For firefox
     Go to your dev directory
         $ cd dev
         $ cd istinomer-proveri-me
     Copy the mozilla-ext directory to your Desktop
         $ cp -r mozilla-ext /home/<name>/Desktop
         $ cd ~/Desktop
     Built the add-on with this command
         $ zip -r -FS mozilla-ext.zip* --exclude *.git*
     1. Visit about:debugging:
     2. Click on Load Temporary add-on
     3. Set you api-s to lcoal
     4. You can try and send requests from selecting text from sites mentioned in mozilla-ext/sites.js

 ## Save Entry
 ### POST  /api/entry/save